 Advocating for consistent training and certifications is the key.
 IT professionals must keep their skills fresh to better adapt to changing technologies and ensure project success.

 Managers are also reminded to take advantage of as many internal training resources as possible.
 Arranging informal learning sessions is a great way for employees to share knowledge.
 When an employee completes a formal training, make sure they pass along new information and techniques to co-workers.

 Company training is out there—don’t miss it!

-Managers must also stay diligent and schedule formal training when given the opportunity.
-According to the 2018 report, 59% of decision-makers worldwide said their organizations offered training, but only 46% percent of that group authorized training for their team members, a drop of three percent from last year.
+Managers must stay diligent and schedule formal training when they have critical skill needs.
+According to the 2019 report, 58% of decision-makers worldwide said their organizations offered training, but only 49% percent of that group authorized training for their team members.
 Skipping out on available IT training is a huge wasted opportunity.

 The benefits of skilled and certified team members are too great to pass up.
 Certifications continue to pay off in terms of employee salary, job satisfaction and value to the organization.
 And decision-makers who authorized training in the prior year are significantly more likely to authorize training in the future.
 They witness the advantages first-hand and are hungry for more.

 The value is evident—it’s now up to the decision-makers to stay resourceful in how they schedule trainings.
 Whether it’s formal or informal, internal or external, professional development is the key to eliminating workplace shortages, maximizing careers and driving business forward.

 Visit our IT Skills and Salary Resource Hub to download our entire collection of reports from the past 12 years.